When to use it

 Last updated

 However, as your company starts to grow, it's very easy to reach the point where you are generating 1TB of logs per day.
-This can cost $1M per year in most SIEM tools.
+This can cost $1M per year in traditional SIEM tools.
 This is extremely painful.

 At this scale, teams often split their logs into two categories: low volume log sources, and high volume log sources.